bakdata/streams-bootstrap/docs/docs/user/concepts/producer.md

 ### Lifecycle hooks

+Producer applications can register cleanup logic via `setupCleanUp`.
+This method allows you to attach:

+- **Cleanup hooks** – for general cleanup logic not tied to Kafka topics
+- **Topic hooks** – for reacting to topic lifecycle events (e.g. deletion)

 #### Clean up

 Custom cleanup logic that is not tied to Kafka topics can be registered via cleanup hooks: